drjordy66/Manual-Implementation-of-Logistic-Regression/README.md

 git clone https://github.com/drjordy66/logistic_reg_fastgrad.git
 ```

-Next, to install the package you will need to go int the `src` directory and run the `setup.py` file:
+Next, to install the package you will need to go into the cloned directory and run the `setup.py` file:

 ```
 cd logistic_reg_fastgrad/